NuSynth/bookgpt/README.md

 # PROJECT GOAL
-The goal of this project is to make books that are written well enough that readers would not suspect that they are written by artificial intelligence.
+The goal of this project is to make books that are written well enough that readers would have no reason to think that they are written by artificial intelligence.
+That's because I want to have a program that makes me a bunch of money by simply pushing a button.
+I'd like to pay for a Ph.D so I can be a Neuroscientist.
+The goal of the project is for any users of it to be able to have a program that can make them a bunch of money by clicking a button too.
+I think that goal is getting pretty close.